wlandau/wlandau.github.io/resume.md

 <h2 style="clear: both">Publications</h2>

-- Niemi, J., Mittman, E.,  **Landau, W.**, and Nettleton, D. (2015), "Empirical Bayes Analysis of RNA-seq Data for Detection of Gene Expression Heterosis," *Journal of Agricultural, Biological, and Environmental Statistics*, 20, 1-15.
+- Niemi, J., Mittman, E.,  <b class="blind">Landau, W.</b>, and Nettleton, D. (2015), "Empirical Bayes Analysis of RNA-seq Data for Detection of Gene Expression Heterosis," *Journal of Agricultural, Biological, and Environmental Statistics*, 20, 1-15.
 Available at [link.springer.com](http://link.springer.com/article/10.1007%2Fs13253-015-0230-5).
-- **Landau, W.** and Liu, P. (2013), "Dispersion Estimation and Its Effect on Test Performance in RNA-seq Data Analysis: A Simulation-Based Comparison of Methods," *PLOS One*, 8.
+- <b class="blind">Landau, W.</b> and Liu, P. (2013), "Dispersion Estimation and Its Effect on Test Performance in RNA-seq Data Analysis: A Simulation-Based Comparison of Methods," *PLOS One*, 8.
 Available at [journals.plos.org](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0081415).
 - Ratliff, B., Womack.
-C., Tang, X., **Landau, W.**, Butler, L., and Szpunar, D. (2010), "Modeling the Rovibrationally Excited C2H4OH Radicals from the Photodissociation of 2-Bromoethanol at 193 nm," *Journal of Physical Chemistry*, 114, 4934-4945.
+C., Tang, X., <b class="blind">Landau, W.</b>, Butler, L., and Szpunar, D. (2010), "Modeling the Rovibrationally Excited C2H4OH Radicals from the Photodissociation of 2-Bromoethanol at 193 nm," *Journal of Physical Chemistry*, 114, 4934-4945.
 Available at [ncbi.nlm.nih.gov](http://www.ncbi.nlm.nih.gov/pubmed/20302318).

 ## Articles under review

-- **Landau, W.**, Niemi, J., and Nettleton, D., "Fully Bayesian analysis of RNA-seq counts for the detection of gene expression heterosis", submitted to the *Journal of the American Statistical Association* on June 24, 2016.
+- <b class="blind">Landau, W.</b>, Niemi, J., and Nettleton, D., "Fully Bayesian analysis of RNA-seq counts for the detection of gene expression heterosis", submitted to the *Journal of the American Statistical Association* on June 24, 2016.
-- **Landau, W.** and Niemi, J., "A fully Bayesian strategy for high-dimensional hierarchical modeling using massively parallel computing," submitted to the *Journal of Computational and Graphical Statistics* on March 8, 2016.
+- <b class="blind">Landau, W.</b> and Niemi, J., "A fully Bayesian strategy for high-dimensional hierarchical modeling using massively parallel computing," submitted to the *Journal of Computational and Graphical Statistics* on March 8, 2016.
 Preprint available at [arxiv.org](http://arxiv.org/abs/1606.06659).

 ## Awards